How to Wear Summer Hats: An Expert Guide

 Essential.
 Hats are essential in order to take your wedding attire to the next level.
 There is no need for extravagance, keep it classic and cool.
 Ensure you wear a hat that works with your proportions and one that compliments your outfit rather than upstaging it.
 A classic Christy’s Ascot Panama (above) for a summer wedding is an investment you won’t regret.

-Key to looking stylish in your hat this summer?
+Key to looking stylish in summer hats?

 Invest in an Ascot Panama style that you can treasure.
 It will become your summer side-kick that protects you from the sunshine and ensures you look great.